aodn/data-services/README.md

 Cronjobs for data-services scripts are managed via chef databags under ``chef-private/data_bags/cronjobs``

-Cronjobs are be prefixed with ``po_`` in order to differentiate them from other non pipeline-related tasks.
+Cronjobs are prefixed with ``po_`` in order to differentiate them from other non pipeline-related tasks.

 The cronjob must source any necessary environment variables first, followed by your command or script e.g.: